Sup2point0/supcode/readme.md

 </table>

 ### Aims and Improvements
 Supcode is designed to be intuitive, concise and readable.
-It serves as a bridge between the block-based environment of Scratch and proper text-based programming languages, maintaining most of the key concepts and features while transferyzing the structure and syntax into a text-based format, and opening up room for much more powerful and complex programs.
+It serves as a bridge between the block-based environment of Scratch and proper text-based programming languages, maintaining most of the key concepts and features while transfering the structure and syntax into a text-based format, and opening up room for much more powerful and complex programs.

 Supcode comes with powerful custolyzability and convenient shortcuts.
-Like Scratch, there is an extensive assortment of [extensions](extensions), both [internal](extensions/ixtensions) and [external](extensions), to allow for limitless specialyzation and applyzations.
+Like Scratch, there is an extensive assortion of [extensions](extensions), both [internal](extensions/ixtensions) and [external](extensions), to allow for limitless specialyzacion and applyzacions.

 ### Files and Applications
 Supcode files use the `.sc` filename extension.
-Often, this has a number following it to indicate the version number, i.e. `.sc4`, `.sc5`, etc. to allow for identifyzation, version conversion and compatibility indicyzation.
+Often, this has a number following it to indicyze the version number, i.e. `.sc4`, `.sc5`, etc. to allow for identifyzacion, version convertion and compatibility indicyzacion.
 Extensions use the `.scx` file extension.
-There are also a several other file extensions for highly specialyzed uses, such as `.scd` or `.scv`, though these are rarely used.
+There are also a several other file extensions for highly specialyzen uses, such as `.scd` or `.scv`, though these are rarely used.

 <br>